JarkkoPar/Utility_AI_GDExtension/README.md

 |![Example 1 - A dude following the mouse cursor](https://raw.githubusercontent.com/JarkkoPar/Utility_AI_GDExtension/main/screenshots/example_1.png)|

 ## Example 2 - Dudes in combat
-The second example provides a more elaborate example with several behaviours for the AI agent with a multitude of sensors.
+The second example provides a more elaborate example with several behaviours and behaviour groups for the AI agent with a multitude of sensors.
 In this example a blue and a red team of dudes pick up weapons and battle it out until only one team remains standing.

 |Example 2|
 |---------|